Skip to content

 Router 2

-VM2 is a PIM router that announce itself (10.0.23.2) as Canditate RP with and adv period of 10 seconds and high priority (will be the rendez-vous point).
+VM2 is a PIM router that announces itself (10.0.23.2) as Candidate RP with an advertisement period of 10 seconds and high priority (it will be the rendezvous point).

 sysrc hostname=VM2 \